KCR eyes electoral pie beyond Telangana, to launch national party | Politics

 Rao, who has been blaming the saffron party's government at the Centre for the ''ills'' plaguing the country, has been batting for a vibrant role for Telangana in national politics.

 The BJP in Telangana has been working aggressively to take on the ruling TRS and the saffron party emerged as a force to reckon with in Hyderabad municipal polls.
-It also managed to win in two bypolls (including Huzurabad) while the TRS won in the other two.
-BJP leaders have also been touring Telangana vigorously.
+It also managed to win two Assembly bypolls (including Huzurabad) while the TRS won the other two.
+The BJP leaders have also been touring Telangana vigorously.

 The TRS, in its Foundation Day event in April this year, adopted a resolution that the party should play ''the key role in national politics'' in the wider interest of the country as the BJP is exploiting ''communal sentiments'' for its political convenience.